bot-wheels/docs/docs/project_guide/rlgym_ppo.md

 7. **Move `collision_meshes` to your bot's folder**.
 8. **Copy `example.py` from RLGym-PPO** and verify it works.
 You can find the `example.py` file [here](https://github.com/AechPro/rlgym-ppo/blob/main/example.py).

+## Step 3: Visualize Using RocketSimVis

+To visualize the simulation, you can use the RocketSimVis tool.
+Follow the instructions in the [RocketSimVis repository](https://github.com/ZealanL/RocketSimVis) to set it up.